Sunday, January 12, 2020

 CLICK ON IMAGE TO ENLARGE

 Don Stivers (1926- 2009) will forever be remembered as one of our nation's leading illustrators of American Military History.
 His hundreds of outstanding paintings, ranging from the Revolutionary War to the Civil War to the Iraq War, can be found in numerous military and civilian museums all across the United States and in thousands of personal collections all over the world.
-Of special note perhaps are his historically accurate depictions of the famed members of the 9th, 10th, 24th and 25th Calvary Regiments of the United States Army, otherwise known as the Buffalo Soldiers.
+Of special note perhaps are his historically accurate depictions of the famed members of the 9th, 10th, 24th and 25th Calvary Regiments of the United States Army, otherwise known as the Buffalo Soldiers (shown above is The Redoubtable Sergeant Emanuel Stance, © 1997).
 These uniquely American works have become very popular with print collectors and if you happen to own one of his original paintings, well, you're in a much grander place than I am.
-But before Stivers hit his stride with historical themes he began his career like a lot of other artists of his generation by producing cover art for mass-market paperbacks.
-He also created movie posters for Hollywood, advertising art, book jacket art and illustrations, and cover art and interior illustrations for national magazines such as Reader's Digest, Time, and my all-time boyhood favorite, Field & Stream.
+But before Stivers hit his stride with historical themes he began his career like a lot of other artists of his generation by producing cover art for hardbacks and mass-market paperbacks.
+He also created movie posters for Hollywood, advertising art, interior illustrations for books, and cover art and interior illustrations for national magazines such as Reader's Digest, Time--and my all-time boyhood favorite, Field & Stream.

-Here we have Don Stivers netting the big one, on the February, 1968, cover of Field & Stream magazine.
+Here is Don Stivers netting the big one, on the February, 1968 cover of Field & Stream magazine.

-Here's a poster by Don Stivers promoting Robert Aldrich's classic 1972 western film, Ulzana's Raid, and its subsequent use on the 1993 VHS sleeve.
+Here's a halfsheet poster (top) by Don Stivers promoting Robert Aldrich's 1972 western film, Ulzana's Raid, and its subsequent re-use on the 1993 MCA Home Video VHS box liner (bottom).

 It was likely that Stivers was instructed by his art director to use a variation of the composition that was already on the hardcover edition of Frank Elli's real-life inspired prison novel The Riot (Coward-McCann, 1966), while formulating his own "Up Yours" cover art for the forthcoming January, 1968, Avon paperback edition.
 To me it's a significant improvement over Paul Bacon's earlier design, but to each his own prison yard I guess.